Determination of the CKM angle $\phi_{3}$ from a combination of Belle and Belle II results: Results

 \subsection{Coverage study}

-We check the statistical coverage of the fit.
-We generate simulated experiments and compute the $p$-value of the best-fit point.
-The coverage is then defined as the fraction at which the best-fit value of $\phi_3$ has a larger 1$-$CL than $68.3\%$ and $ 95.5\%$, for 1$\sigma$ and 2$\sigma$, respectively.
-We perform the coverage study assuming that the true values of all relevant parameters are the values measured in our data, resulting in $0.680 \pm 0.003$ and $0.954 \pm 0.002$ for 1$\sigma$ and 2$\sigma$, respectively.
+We check the statistical coverage of the fit by generating simulated experiments at the best-fit point.
+The coverage is then defined as the fraction of times the \(1\sigma\) or \(2\sigma\) interval of the fitted \(\phi_3\) contains the true value of \(\phi_3\).
+We perform the coverage study assuming that the true values of all relevant parameters are the values measured in our data.
+The resulting fractions are $0.672 \pm 0.004$ and $0.951 \pm 0.002$ for 1$\sigma$ and 2$\sigma$ coverage, respectively.

-We also test coverage at $r_B^{DK, D\pi}$ values other than the best-fit point; the 1$\sigma$ coverage is shown in Figure~\ref{fig:coverage}.
-In addition, we also assess coverage by randomly sampling true values for $r_B^{DK}$, $r_B^{D\pi}$, and $\delta_B^{D\pi}$, as these parameters exhibit significant differences compared to the world average values.
-No obvious undercoverage is found.
+We also test coverage at $r_B^{DK, D\pi}$ values other than the best-fit point; the 1$\sigma$ and 2$\sigma$ coverage is shown in Figure~\ref{fig:coverage}.
+The coverage for the combination degrades as the true values of $r_B^{DK, D\pi}$ become smaller.
+This behaviour has previously been observed by the CKMfitter group~\cite{ckmfitter} and the LHCb experiment~\cite{Aaij_2016}.
+The fitted values found in this combination, $r_B^{DK} = 0.115$ and $r_B^{D\pi} = 0.016$, are well within the regime of accurate coverage.
+No correction for under-coverage is applied to the confidence intervals quoted in Tables~\ref{tab:DhDstK1DResult1} and~\ref{tab:multicombiner}.